 Yet it is prima facie implausible to suppose that beliefs that satisfy one imperative will invariably satisfy the other.
 Suppose that we categorize these imperatives using Kant's contrast between categorical and hypothetical imperatives (Wrenn, 2004).
 An imperative is categorical when it expresses a rational requirement that applies to us regardless of any contingent ends or desires we have.
 An imperative is hypothetical when it expresses a rational requirement that applies to us only because we possess particular contingent ends or desires.
-This contrast generates four possibilities: both the epistemic and moral imperatives are categorical; the epistemic imperative is categorical, but the moral imperative is hypothetical; or both imperatives are hypothetical.
+This contrast generates four possibilities: both the epistemic and moral imperatives are categorical; the epistemic imperative is categorical, but the moral imperative is hypothetical; the moral imperative is categorical, but the epistemic imperative is hypothetical; or both imperatives are hypothetical.